Survivor Benefits for Widows and Widowers

 You can begin the process by contacting your local Social Security office and completing an Adult Disability Report.
 Social Security uses the same definition of disability for widows and widowers as it does for workers.
 If your initial application is denied, The Lawyers of Brown & Roberto can help you appeal the decision.Schedule a Free Consultation Today

-Contact us today at (865) 691-2777 or use the convenient response form below.
+Give us a call at (865) 691-2777 or contact us through our website Brown & Roberto, PLLC to set up a free consultation.
 With our contingency fee arrangement, you pay no attorney fees unless we recover compensation for you.
 Our office is conveniently located in Knoxville with plenty of free parking available.